desihub/desitemplate/README.rst

 Directory Structure
 -------------------

-A DESI software product may contain these directories:
+A DESI product may contain these top-level directories.
+It may contain additional directories, but the directories listed here have special meaning for desiInstall.

 bin/
     This directory is only needed if the product contains executable code.